Fujifilm X-T2 versus Nikon D750

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

 If the count of relative strengths (bullet points above) is taken as a measure, the X-T2 comes out slightly ahead of the D750 (10 : 9 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X-T2 or the D750 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T2 (⇒ rgt)||HiRec||86/100 Gold||4.5/5||5/5||5/5||2016||1,599||latest||check|